 When you switch between workspaces, Terraform automatically changes the prefix to include the workspace name (e.g., my-app/env:/dev/terraform.tfstate), ensuring each environment has its own isolated state file.

-OpenTofu, starting with version 1.8, introduced the ability to use variables and local values within the backend block.
-This is a significant feature that addresses one of the most long-standing user requests in the Terraform community.
+Starting with version 1.8, OpenTofu lets you use variables and local values inside the backend block.
+That answers one of the oldest feature requests in the Terraform community.

 Here's how a dynamic gcs backend block could look in OpenTofu: